All Products

 - name: spark

-# The OSS path for which you want to accelerate data access.
-Replace <OSS_BUCKET> with the name of your OSS bucket.
+# Required.
+The OSS path to cache.
+Replace <OSS_BUCKET> with your bucket name.

 mountPoint: oss://<OSS_BUCKET>/